Dental Assistant vs. Dental Hygienist

 Why Should You Pursue a Career in Dental Care?

-Pursuing a career in Dental Assisting is a better choice if you are just starting your post-high school education.
+Pursuing a career in Dental Assisting might be better if you are starting your post-high school education.
 The beauty of enrolling in a DA program is that you can complete the program within a year.
 Moreover, DA training covers a variety of skill sets, which is highly desirable to employers.

-Both roles could be an excellent alternative for anyone looking to make a career change.
+Both roles could be an excellent alternative for anyone seeking a career change.
 They both require a steady pair of hands and an eye for detail.
-Since you are likely to serve numerous patients each day, it’s also vital that you present a friendly and personable demeanor.
+Since you are likely to serve numerous patients each day, you must also present a friendly and personable demeanor.

-The BLS reports that Dental Assisting is one of the fastest growing healthcare roles.
-If you want to climb the ladder in oral healthcare, you may want to start with Dental Assisting.
+The BLS reports that Dental Assisting is one of the fastest-growing healthcare roles.
+To climb the ladder in oral healthcare, you may want to start with Dental Assisting.

 Jumpstart Your Career as a Dental Assistant